Ashwina7999/Snapshot/README.md

 # Snapshot Application

-This project was created with React JS [Project Link](https://ashwina7999.github.io/Snapshot/) (suitable for Desktop & Mobile view)
+This project was created with React JS and you can view here [Project Link](https://ashwina7999.github.io/Snapshot/) (suitable for Desktop & Mobile view)

 A Snapshot application that display's images based on category and user search